 Voicemail helps you avoid missing calls while you are on the move

-- Voicemail can be either a function of your phone system or a network service provided by your telephone company.
+- Voicemail can be either a function of your business phone system or a network service provided by your telephone company.

 Smartphones are the obvious way to stay in touch on the move